-Business Use of Home
+Business Use of Home Daycare Deductions

 To calculate your deduction, divide the space you use for day care by the home’s total space.
-For example, if you use a 20 square metre basement for day care and your home is 140 square metres, you may write off 14% of your eligible bills as business expenses.
-If you use the space for personal use, you also need to take that into account.
-To continue, if you use the basement for day care 50 hours per week and for personal use the rest of the time, you should divide 50 hours by 168 hours (the number of hours in the week).
-Then, you need to multiply the result (0.3) by your eligible expenses.
+Say you use a 20 square metre basement for day care and your home is 140 square metres.
+You may write off 14% (20 divided by 140) of your eligible bills as business expenses.
+But you do have to separate business and personal use: if you relax on the basement couch and watch Netflix after the kids leave, you must account for personal use.
+Say you use the basement for day care 50 hours per week and the rest of the time, it’s for personal use.
+You divide 50 hours by the 168 hours in the week, and multiply the result — 0.3 — by your eligible expenses.
 Don’t forget to account for all the spaces in your home.
-If you use the kitchen for snacks and meals for a couple hours every day, remember to account for that on your return as well.
+If you use the kitchen for snacks and meals for a couple hours every day, remember to document that on your return, too.

 Day Care Supplies

 You probably buy supplies for your day care business on a regular basis.
 Anything you buy for the day care, such as diapers, snacks, toys, or tables and chairs, is a deductible business expense.
 Again, just as with use of your home, if you also use an item for personal use, you can only write off the portion of the value related to business use.
 You can claim small expenses, such as food or toys, in the same year that you pay for them, but you must claim large expenses, including furniture, computers, or home renovation costs, incrementally through your capital cost allowance.

 Do you take the kids on fun, educational field trips, such as a visit to the science museum or zoo?
 Costs you incur while taking the little ones on field trips are tax deductible.
 The money you spend on bus tickets or museum admissions is also deductible.
 If you drive your own car, you can also claim vehicular expenses.